 Lombard Street – San Francisco’s switchback centre

-Hop off at Stop 16 and take a stroll down Lombard Street, said to be the crookedest in the world.
+Hop off at Big Bus Stop 14 and take a stroll down Lombard Street, said to be the crookedest in the world.
 When the road was constructed in 1922, 8 hairpin turns were introduced to relieve the steep incline of Russian Hill, which would otherwise be practically impassable for vehicles and pedestrians.
-While you might get dizzy strolling down the infamous zigzags of this world famous landmark, you’ll still enjoy the pretty red brick paving, manicured flower beds and panoramic view of the bay and city beyond.
+While you might get dizzy strolling down the infamous zigzags of this world-famous San Francisco landmark, you’ll still enjoy the pretty red brick paving, manicured flower beds and panoramic view of the bay and city beyond.

 Head 2 blocks up to super-steep Filbert Street and orient yourself with its strange angles.
 Then remember that neighboring Lombard Street is at even more of an incline.
 Slowly wend your way down Lombard’s bends, taking in the colorful flowers that fill the beds, and check out some of San Francisco’s most expensive real estate.